 - At least one shower, as this is an essential feature that most buyers require

-- Check the plumbing system and decide whether you need a mains pressure, combi, or gravity fed system
+- Serach for a website that help you checking the plumbing system and decide whether you need a mains pressure, combi, or gravity fed system

 - Replace tiles that are chipped, stained or an out-of-date colour, which may be off-putting to the buyer